-EXTENSION QUESTIONS:

-- Ask your pupils if they think these teachings around the dignity of work remain important? - Can they think of examples where workers in the UK or across the world are treated unfairly e.g. due to gender or age? - Might there still be bosses and business leaders who believe making money is more important than a worker's dignity and wellbeing? - What do the pupils think about this in light of CST lessons around the dignity of work?
+EXTENSION: Ask your pupils if they think these teachings remain important?
+Can they think of examples where workers in the UK or across the world are treated unfairly?
+Might there still be bosses and business leaders who believe making money is more important than a worker's dignity and wellbeing?
+What do the pupils think about this?